fireundubh/playwithfire/kingdomcome/buffs.md

 ### System

+Per Moggabor, these buff implementations are not recommended for use in mods, so they are not detailed here.

 Implementation | Description | Governing RPG Parameters | Version Added
 --- | --- | --- | ---
 Cpp:AdditionalWeight | Not recommended for use in mods.
 See [Nexus Wiki](https://wiki.nexusmods.com/index.php/Buffs_in_KCD) for details. |  | Patch v1.3